victo-1118/fast_api_to_do_list/README.md

 for some reason

 1/15/2025
 Just finished the read items fetch request and works as expected.
 Found out that my read_item function doesnt have much use currently.
 I plan to now add the update function requests.

+ Was planning to make it so that you have to hold click or touch to see options on whether to update or delete.
+Changed my mind though since that would be kind of weird in computer and also it would mess up with the box sizes for the li tags.
+Now im going to make sure that instead there is a drag left arrow to see options to update and delete for mobile.
+On computer/ non touch ill makes it so that if you hover over the item then you will see the option to delete or update.
+I think I will use the hold click or touch to drag elements

+1/18/2025
+I had an issue where under 391 pixels the lists container would not be seen completely.
+This was a problem since I was making a mobile first desing (starting from the lowest width given by chromes device it provided).
+To fix this I had to look at what was causing the width to overflow Turns it that the margin-left: auto; style I used caused issues and made it so that the list min size would be around 260 px.
+I fixed this by making sure that instead of using margin-left auto to align things on the main axis of the flexbox that I would make sure everything i wanted right to be in a container so i can use justify contet space between to move it all right.
+Also making sure that container had enough space for all the items was important as well.
+Fixing this bug also made me realize that the minimum screen width I should be keeping an eye out for is 320 px Just in case 320 px wasnt enough for the conten still I made it so that you could scroll horizontally in the list.
+Now that ive added a place where the user can update or delete I will add those functions in.

+Cool websites i found that were useful: caniuse.com typescale.com